 ” training course he developed in 2007, he has also shared his expertise in conducting systemic investigations with ombudsmen and administrative watchdogs around the world.
 From May 2007 to May 2009, he also served as president of the Forum of Canadian Ombudsman, representing public and private ombudsmen across the country.
 He was also the North American Regional Vice-President of the International Ombudsman Institute from July 2006 to November 2012.

-In 2013, Mr. Marin was recognized for the second year in a row as one of Canadian Lawyer magazine's "Top 25 Most Influential" lawyers in Canada.
+In 2014, Mr. Marin was recognized for the second year in a row as one of Canadian Lawyer magazine's "Top 25 Most Influential" lawyers in Canada.
 In 2013, in addition to the Canadian Lawyer magazine recognition, Mr. Marin was named as one of Toronto Life magazine's 50 most influential Torontonians.
 In 2012, he received the Canadian Bar Association's John Tait Award of Excellence, a national award which recognized that his “unwavering commitment to public service, his advocacy skills and legal acumen distinguish him as an outstanding legal professional,” according to CBA President Trinda L. Ernst.
 He was a 2012 inductee into the 2012 class of the University of Ottawa Faculty of Law’s Common Law Honour Society.
 As well, in 2012, Mr. Marin was honoured with the Ontario Bar Association’s Distinguished Service Award, recognizing his exceptional career achievements and contributions to the practice of law in Ontario, and presented with the Achievement in Oversight Award from the U.S.-based National Association for Civilian Oversight in Law Enforcement.
 In 2011, he was awarded the Order of Merit by the Civil Law Section of the University of Ottawa's Faculty of Law, its highest award for alumni contributions to the legal profession, community and social engagement.
 He was also celebrated the same year by the Carleton University Alumni Association, with its highest alumni honour, the A.D.
 Dunton Alumni Award of Distinction, for his contributions to law and public service in Canada.
 In 2009, Mr. Marin received the Ontario Bar Association’s Tom Marshall Award of Excellence for his outstanding contribution to the practice of public sector law in Ontario.